FattiMei/nano/README.md

 ### Python script
-The scripts I wrote needs:
+The scripts I wrote need:

-  * Python 3
+  * python 3
-  * pycryptodome
+  * pycryptodome (`pip install pycryptodome`)
   * patience

 At the moment I support only version 5 of the format, if you have any problem contact me at: teomei68 ''at'' gmail ''dot'' com.

   `python /nano/3w_analysis/python/to_gcode.py <filename>`

-Converts a 3w file to gcode and dumps to stout.
+Converts a 3w file to gcode and dumps to stdout.
 If the file does not follow the specification, you will see some stack traces.

+### C program
+If you want *speed* I've got some C programs for you.
+Dependencies:

+  * Nettle
+  * Zlib (probably already installed on your system)
+  * Make
+  * More patience

+Go to `/nano/3w_analysis/c/build` and `make clean build`.
+This step might fail because the compiler can't find the header files, you're on your own.
+After that `make regression_test` will produce a to_gcode.out native executable, it works exactly like the python script.

+  `./to_gcode.out <filename>`

 ## Open filament